Animation, Film, Photography and Motion Design (BFA)

 General Electives

-(All college level courses appearing on your final transcript, not listed above that will bring your total semester hours to 120 hours.
-17 semester hours)
+(All college level courses appearing on your final transcript, not listed above that will bring your total semester hours to 120 hours, including 40 hours of Upper Division.
+20 semester hours, 7 of which must be Upper Division.)

 Code | Title | Semester Credit Hours |